 Tucson Real Estate

 While still filled with plenty of more affordable housing options, Tucson, which is located in Pima County, is also host to a variety of higher-end subdivisions and neighborhoods, especially in the northwest section of the city.
-Looking for additional options for Tucson real estate, the areas of Oro Valley and Marana are home to several exclusive communities, both gated and non-gated.
+Looking for additional options for Tucson real estate, the areas of Oro Valley and Marana are home to several exclusive communities, both gated and nongated, and considered by many even more beautiful than Paradise Valley real estate.
 The master-planned community of Rancho Vistoso features a number of gated subdivisions, including smaller venues such as Fairfield at Vistoso, which is a golf subdivision on the Vistoso Golf Course itself, and the luxury subdivision of Honey Bee Canyon, which contains only 48 lots sized at over an acre each.

 One of the best places to find Tucson homes for sale is the community of Catalina Foothills.
 It is also home to several gorgeous subdivisions.
 For example, Catalina Foothills Estates is a collection of sensational neighborhoods located just slightly north of Tucson.
 These communities, some gated and some not, are a mixture of styles of architecture, ranging from territorial ranch homes to Tuscan-inspired motifs to sprawling desert estates.
 For families with school-age children, it’s important to note that the Estates are served by the Catalina Foothills School District, which is consistently ranked as one of the top school districts in the state.
 We would be happy to assist you in finding that perfect Tucson home for sale.
 Great Tucson real estate is what we are all about.